9 Wedding Planning Tips for Millennial Couples

 Wedding planning tips & advice from a Banff wedding photography specialist to help savvy brides & grooms plan their perfect wedding.

-Brides and grooms today are faced with a whole new way of doing things when it comes to planning a wedding.
+Couples today are faced with a whole new way of doing things when it comes to planning a wedding.
 Never before has so much information been available to help you research and make decisions about the who, what, where, when and whys of your wedding day.

 As a wedding industry specialist, I’m writing this article to share a few bits of my experience to help you navigate through all that info and discover what is most important to you.